mvaden/my_directory/README.md

-# my_portfolio
+# my_directory
-Contains files and documents for my portfolio site.
+Here are the assets and contents that should be included.